Chapter 10

 “It still sounds draconian.”

 “You ignore the advantages of such an arrangement.
-Most holiday spots are not nearly as congested.
-Airports no longer have to continually expand and multiply, indeed most have shrunk.
+Most holiday spots are no longer congested.
+Airports don’t have to continually expand and multiply, indeed most have shrunk.
 And friendships don’t have to endure as many holiday vids.”

 “On the contrary, they save much energy and expense compared to everyone doing their own shopping.”